+The health crisisThe world remains in the midst of a health crisis, and total global economic activity will not return to pre-pandemic levels until vaccines have had broad distribution.
+Although the COVID-19 vaccination program in the U.K. appears to have blunted the rise of the delta variant, a substantial segment of the U.S. population (and now the French) remains unvaccinated.
 Newly reported cases of COVID-19 infections in the U.K. have dropped from 47,000 per day six weeks ago to about 26,000 per day, according to data compiled by Worldometers.
 That the virus is reportedly affecting unvaccinated younger people lends hope that this fourth wave will not be as deadly as earlier spikes.
 Nevertheless, 26,000 new infections each day is not a small number.

 Long-term economic scarringAfter five quarters of decline, the consensus among economists polled by Bloomberg is for the U.K. economy to finish the year with substantial growth in the third and fourth quarters, then grow by more than 5% next year before settling back down to earth with 2% growth in 2023.

 The Bank of England revised down its estimate of long-term economic scarring from 1.25% to 1%.